Fringe Club Play-Reading Group in Association with The English-Speaking Union (ESU) Hong Kong.

 All are welcome.

-Please do join us at 7.30pm at The Fringe Club for the November play-reading.
+Please do join us at Tuesday, 15th January 2019 at 7.15pm at The Fringe Club for an entertaining evening of Play-Reading.
 We look forward to seeing you again or meeting you if you are a new play-reader and wish to participate.
 You will be very welcome.

 **The English-Speaking Union (ESU) Hong Kong is a registered charity under Section 88 of the Hong Kong Inland Revenue Ordinance (charity reference 91/6295) .